dart-lang/site-www/src/_guides/libraries/library-tour.md

 ```

 {{site.alert.warning}}
-  The default implementation of `Random` supplies a stream of pseudo-random bits
+  The default implementation of `Random` supplies a stream of pseudorandom bits
-  that are not suitable for cryptographic purposes.
+  that are unsuitable for cryptographic purposes.

-  Use the [`Random.secure`][] constructor for cryptographic purposes.
+  To create a cryptographically secure random number generator,
+  use the [`Random.secure()`][] constructor.
 {{site.alert.end}}

 ### More information